denten-books/plain-text/3-chapter.md

 Ransome, Theodor W. Adorno, Hans-Georg Gadamer, to Slavoj Žižek puzzled at the dual status of literature between the universal and the concrete.
-For example, for Coleridge, the excellence of Shakespeare's works consisted in "that union and interpenetration of the universal and the particular [@coleridge_friend_1969, 457]."
-Wimsatt cites these passages to write that "in one terminology or another this idea of a concrete universal is found in most metaphysical aesthetic of the eighteenth and nineteenth centuries [@wimsatt_verbal_1954, 72]."
+For example, for Coleridge, the excellence of Shakespeare's works consisted in "that union and interpenetration of the universal and the particular" [@coleridge_friend_1969, 457].
+Wimsatt cites these passages to write that "in one terminology or another this idea of a concrete universal is found in most metaphysical aesthetic of the eighteenth and nineteenth centuries" [@wimsatt_verbal_1954, 72].
 Wimsatt concludes to write that in each individual poem there is something "which can never be expressed in other terms."
-Like irrational numbers, poetry and poetic language for Wimsatt can only be approached at their limit, not as "all it would be, yet all that can be had [@wimsatt_structure_1947, 280]."
+Like irrational numbers, poetry and poetic language for Wimsatt can only be approached at their limit, not as "all it would be, yet all that can be had" [@wimsatt_structure_1947, 280].
 Hegel's "universal concrete" formula captures an essential property of literature in its dual movement between the material and the ideal worlds.